 There is also guaranteed coverage for rebuilding costs, water backup coverage, lock replacement, and pet damage protection, plus exclusive member perks with benefits like free home consultations on properties built before 1945.
 In the event of destruction, you have the option of a cash payout in lieu of repair or replacement, allowing you the opportunity to take the settlement and move on.

-AIG scores poorly in customer satisfaction rankings and had a higher-than-average number of complaints reported to the National Association of Insurance Commissioners (NAIC) in 2018.
+AIG scores poorly in customer satisfaction rankings although it had a lower-than-average number of complaints reported to the National Association of Insurance Commissioners (NAIC) in 2019.
 J.D.
-Power gave the provider a score of just two out of five for both claims satisfaction and overall satisfaction.
+Power ranked the company fairly low in both claims satisfaction and overall satisfaction.

 While its application process includes perks like a complimentary consultation, AIG does not deliver quotes online.
 The online site and mobile app are well received by customers, but the company is still plagued by slow claims processing, leaving customers in limbo when it matters most.

 Some of AIG’s discounts include: